Nourish your neighbor this holiday season. Donate today to give 1,500 families a “fresh” start.

 Yes.
 We are currently seeking applications from artists who self-identify as Jewish.
 How you express and integrate Judaism into your art and life is up to you—what matters is that your identity is meaningful to you and you want it to inform your creative practice.

 A selection committee of Farm staff and arts leaders from across California will choose finalists.
-Finalists will be interviewed on zoom during the first two weeks of June.
+Finalists will be interviewed on zoom during the last 10 days of June.

 What is the program timeline?

-March-April 2026: Bi-weekly online gatherings for Artists resume
+• March–April 2026 – Bi-weekly virtual gatherings resume

-May 13-17, 2026: Workshops and final performance at Regenerate!
-Eco-Performance Fest at Coastal Roots Farm
+• May 13–17, 2026 – Final workshops and performances at Regenerate!
+Eco-Performance Fest, hosted at Coastal Roots Farm

 What dates do I need to be available?